DEIB-GECO/DSBot/README.md

 7. Compose the docker:
    - in VSCode right click on docker compose file and click on "compose up"
    - in PYCHarm click on the green arrow next to Rasa line in docker compose file
+   - in the terminal execute
+     >docker-compose -f "docker-compose.yml" up -d --build
 8. Open a shell in the container
    - in VSCode go to docker extension, right click on the container and click on "attach shell"
    - in PYCharm right click on the container running and click "new terminal"
+   - in the terminal execute
+        > docker exec -it <container_name> bash

+     where <container_name> is the name of the container shown in the terminal when built.
+It should be dsbot_rasa_1
 9. Execute in the terminal the following command:
     > rasa train nlu
 10. When the training is complete, a confirmation message will appear in the terminal as the following: